ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 * Macros make it easier to do things like create DSLs, reduce boilerplate, and set compile-time config options.
 But they mean that a function call might not look like one, or vice-versa; expressions might get evaluated many times, or not at all; and the code might perform differently depending on the phase of the moon when it was compiled.

-2.
+### Motivation

 So we've got this tradeoff, and in our programming language design we try to navigate it.
 We try to find kinds of legibility that can be bought for little cost in expressiveness.
 Or more precisely, we try to find kinds of legibility *that we care about*, and that can be bought for little cost in *kinds of expressiveness that we care about*.

 And Hindley-Milner type systems are a tradeoff that's proved fairly successful, both in direct use and as inspiration.
-At my company[^my-company], we use Elm, which runs on an approximately HM type system.
+At my company[^my-company], we use [Elm](https://en.wikipedia.org/wiki/Elm_\(programming_language\)), which runs on an approximately HM type system.
 (I don't think it's pure HM, due to extensible record types.)
-We also use Haskell, which runs on a type system that extends HM in many directions.
+We also use [Haskell](https://en.wikipedia.org/wiki/Haskell_\(programming_language\))[^ghc], which runs on a type system that extends HM in many directions.
 Haskell's system is more expressive and less legible, but still successful.
 (I'll mostly be using Elm for examples in this post, and not extensible records.)
 ML and OCaml are other notable languages based on HM, though I haven't used either.

 [^my-company]: "My company" is a phrase which sometimes means "the company I own or run" and sometimes "the company I work for".
 Here it means [the latter](https://proda.ai).
 I don't know an unambigous way to phrase that which I don't find slightly awkward, so instead I'm using a super-awkward footnote.
 But, y'know.
 Ironically, or something.

+[^ghc]: Specifically [GHC](https://en.wikipedia.org/wiki/Glasgow_Haskell_Compiler), which offers many extensions over Haskell proper.
+Whenever I refer to Haskell, I'm really talking about the language that GHC implements.

 The legibility HM offers is, roughly, the ability to prove that a program typechecks.
-What exactly that means I'll get to later, but we probably all have a decent idea.
-It's the thing that lets the Elm compiler say "no, that program is trying to add a string to an int, bad program", while the python interpreter doesn't know that's going to happen until it's too late.
+I'm not going to clarify exactly what that means, but we probably all have a decent idea.
+It's the thing that lets the Elm compiler say "no, that program is trying to add a string to an int, bad program", while the Python interpreter doesn't know that's going to happen until it's too late.
 The Elm compiler will refuse to compile your program unless it can logically prove that it will typecheck.

 More precisely, what HM offers isn't type *checking* but the more general type *inference*.
 (And beyond that, type inference *in roughly linear time*.)
 Type inference doesn't just tell you *whether* a program typechecks, but *what* its type is; a program fails to typecheck iff no type can be inferred for it.